← Back to projects

 Structured JSON input packaging (no raw prose alone)

-Constraint layer (blocklist + math + escape hatches)
+Constraint layer (blocklist, math invariants, escape hatches)

-LLM semantic classification (tightly scoped)
+LLM semantic classification (tightly scoped job)

-Post-LLM validation pipeline (4-phase gate)
+Post-LLM validation pipeline (four phase gate)

-Safe, validated output (schema-compliant, traceable)
+Safe, validated output (schema compliant, traceable)

 Key Architectural Decisions